Dougal J. Sutherland

 at Carnegie Mellon University,

 My work is supported by a Sandia Campus Executive Program fellowship — thanks, Sandia!

-I'm primarily interested in learning on sets and distributions
+I'm primarily interested in kernel-type methods for learning on sets and distributions

 and in active learning, particularly in nonstandard settings such as matrices and searching for large-scale patterns.